devchristov/devchristov/README.md

 - 🌱 I’m currently learning programming language
 - 💞️ I’m looking to collaborate on programming field
 - 📫 How to reach me from email : coderun.idbuss@gmail.com
-- Please support my youtube channel : https://youtube.com/devtroyer
+- Always support my youtube channel : https://youtube.com/devtroyer

 <!---
 devchristov/devchristov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.